Online Membership Application Form

 Newsletter 5% – When the newsletter was printed.

 Promotions and Donations 4% – Covers advertising, fliers, and so on for events like our New Members’ Nights.
 It also includes donations we make to other organisations; for instance, last year we gave a substantial sum to the Life Flight Trust.
 Pray you don’t have to collect on that donation, but they’ll be there if you need them.

 Sundry 1% – This covers bank fees and a few other miscellaneous expenses.

-One thing you don’t see on the breakdown above is costs for the club vans, the club Lodge and the Wednesday night meetings.
-These are each expected to be self funding from trip fees, accommodation charges and the $2 at the door respectively, so your subs don’t go directly on these things.
+One thing you don’t see on the breakdown above is costs for the club vans, the club Lodge.
+These are each expected to be self funding from trip fees, accommodation charges.

-If you’re a non-member and you come on a club trip, the extra cost above the member rate is also used to pay for the costs outlined above.
+If you’re a non-member and you come on a club trip, the extra cost above the member rate is also used to contribute to the costs outlined above.